AmbrizAlberto/Pixels/README.md

 # Pixels
+Application in development!!!

 APP for Photographers - Nextjs & Prisma Project with PostgreSQL

-Application in development.

-Currently it is possible to register new users and log in.
+- Currently it is possible to register new users, log in and create posts.
-It is not yet possible to create posts.
+- It is not yet possible to create posts.